 The administrator has the authority to grant awards of restricted stock, restricted stock units, performance shares or performance units.
 Restricted stock means shares of Common Stock that are subject to a risk of forfeiture, restrictions on transfer or both a risk of forfeiture and restrictions on transfer.
 Restricted stock unit means the right to receive a payment equal to the fair market value of one share of Common Stock.
 Performance shares means the right to receive shares of Common Stock to the extent performance goals are achieved.
-Performance unit means the right to receive a payment valued in relation to a unit that has a designated dollar value or the value of which is equal to the fair market value of one or more shares of Common Stock, to the extent performance goals are achieved.
+Performance unit means the right to receive a payment value of one or more shares of Common Stock, to the extent performance goals are achieved.